 Step 1: Select the input file

 Notice there's now an additional table in your workspace (expand by clicking the name to check yours!):

-The four fields in the new table should look very familiar!
+The fields in the new table should look very familiar!

 Step 2: Set up and run workflow

 To run the workflow with the new data as input, select the data box in the new table and run